etsy/feature/README.md

   1. Setting `'enabled'` such that the sum of the variant percentages is greater than 100.

-  1. Setting `'enabled'` to a non-numeric, non-string, non-array value.
+  1. Setting `'enabled'` to a non-numeric, non-array value.

   1. When `'enabled'` is an array, setting the `'users'` or `'groups'`